I admit it, I used to be a SiteGround fanboy.

 With Cloudways, you can choose from 5 cloud hosting providers.
 Just to confirm, Cloudways is the middleman who manages your server.
 DigitalOcean and the other providers are the ones hosting your website (through their partner, Cloudways).
 I personally don’t feel like managing my server – ain’t nobody got time for that!
 But if you do, you can go straight to DigitalOcean.

-Cloudways already wrote an article describing the differences in each plan:
+Cloudways has an article describing the differences in each plan:

 8. Speeding Up Your Site On Cloudways